Horchata

-Horchata (/ɔrˈtʃɑːtə/; /es/), or orxata (/ca-valencia/), is a name given to various beverages that are generally plant-based but sometimes contain milk.
-In Spain, it is made with soaked, ground, and sweetened tiger nuts.
-In Mexico, it is made with rice, cinnamon and other ingredients and it is well known as a type of Mexican agua fresca.
+Horchata (/ɔrˈtʃɑːtə/; /es/), or orxata (/ca-valencia/), is a name given to several sweet beverages made from plant-based ingredients, although some varieties or commercial preparations contain milk.
+In Spain, horchata usually refers to horchata de chufa, known in Valencian as orxata de xufa, a drink made from soaked, ground and sweetened tiger nuts that is especially associated with the Valencian Community.
+In Mexico, horchata is typically made from rice, cinnamon and sugar, sometimes with milk or other flavourings, and is commonly served as a type of agua fresca.

 Etymology

 The name probably derives from a Latin word for barley, the term hordeata, which in turn comes from hordeum (barley), related to a Mediterranean tradition of grain-based beverages.
 The Italian and Maltese orzata and the French and English orgeat have the same origin, although the beverages have diverged and are generally no longer made from barley.